AnnaRogers04/SMGQuarry/Development_Journal.md

 For this game i thought raycasting would be the best for the interaction.
 However after testing the raycasting alongside begin overlap I decided a trigger box was better for thos senario.
 It was intresting to learn as implementing a trigger box is alot more visual then in unity.

 ### Testing
 When testing the game I came to the conclusion that the ui system, walk keys and puzzle elements (more complex) need to be more interactive.
 Some screens were timed and you couldnt exit until the timer had finished.
 For people that picked up on what they needed to do quickly this took away from the experience.
-Making puzzle hints and a bigger game area
+Making puzzle hints and a bigger game area. this feedback was very informative for me to perfect this game and has pushed me outside my comfort zone to overcome this i used a varity of sources from teatcher  peer support to videos to inform and improve my work. responding to this feedback i discussed to my group the changes that needed to be make and delegated roles to each menber to allow everyone to have a direction and upon doing this weve been able to correct and firther improve the game to make the exsperiance more imersive and allow the player a greater

 ### Technical Difficulties
 During the game progress there were several technical issues the mains ones being the Password system and the QTE (quick time event) system.
 While the password was functional before the game test you could put in any code as long as you used all 4 numbers and it would work, this was a majour flaw as well as not being able to back out of the screen.
 These were fixed and i have provided documentation sources which i looked at while trying to getb= this to work.